Skip to main content

 Misaligned tracks, problems with cables, spring malfunctions, and sensor issues are just some potential problems surrounding the dock doors.
 Like with dock levelers, having a preventative plan, rather than a reactive one, will allow you to address the problems before they become productivity-halting problems.
 If a worker or bystander is in the way, his fingers get trapped in the chains, or roller mechanism, amputation, peeled back flesh, head injuries, crushed limbs, and death remain common.

-Pulling away accidents is also horrific in their injury potential.
+Pulling-away accidents are also horrific in their injury potential.
 Here, the truck’s towed trailer lurches back and forth, causing someone working in the back to fall into the gap between the trailer’s ramp and loading bay.
 It happens when the rig’s diesel engine lurches backward, crushing a limb or whole person.

 7. Diesel, Carbon Monoxide poisoning, and Lung Disease?

-Exposure to fumes and carbon monoxide can severely harm your respiratory system over many years.
+Fumes and carbon monoxide exposure can severely harm your respiratory system over many years.
 Lung disease is always a potentially harmful outcome when you don’t stand up for your legal rights.
 Calling a personal injury lawyer will help balance your life and protect you and your family.

 A Little About Commercial Truck Bays and Loading Dock Accidents